-From 10 a.m. to midnight, locals and tourists meet in the adjacent Stadtcafé.
-On sunny days, you sit on the large terrace of the café and enjoy the view of Sankt-Jakobs-Platz with the Ohel Jakob Synagogue and the Jewish Museum.
+From 10 a.m. to 10 p.m., locals and tourists meet in the adjacent Stadtcafé.
+On sunny days, you can enjoy the view of Sankt-Jakobs-Platz with the Ohel Jakob Synagogue and the Jewish Museum from the outdoor seating.
 You can also choose the quiet inner courtyard, where trees and umbrellas provide shade in summer.

 Like the Pinakotheken, the Munich Stadtmuseum also offers its exhibits in an online collection.
 By chance or depending on the search term, you can take a digital look at works from the fields of applied art, photography, graphics, painting, fashion, puppet theatre and show business, advertising art and urban culture.